ethereum/consensus-specs/specs/phase0/beacon-chain.md

 ```

 *Note*: Validator balances receive special treatment to reduce the hashing cost of Merkleizing the validator registry. `Validator` objects only store a rounded `effective_balance` which is a multiple of `EFFECTIVE_BALANCE_INCREMENT`.
 Full validator balances are packed as 8-byte `Gwei` values in `state.balances` outside of `state.validators`.

-*Note*: The effective balance is updated with hysteresis to avoid back-and-forth-on-the-edge attacks.
-The threshold for decreasing the effective balance from `N` to `N - 1` is `N - HYSTERESIS_DOWNWARD_MULTIPLIER / HYSTERESIS_QUOTIENT`.
-The threshold for increasing the effective balance from `N` to `N + 1` is `N + HYSTERESIS_UPWARD_MULTIPLIER / HYSTERESIS_QUOTIENT`.

 *Note*: The difference between a validator's balance and its effective balance does not count toward voting, rewards, and penalties.
 The effective balance is capped at `MAX_EFFECTIVE_BALANCE` to bound the weight of individual validator votes within a committee.